My Route to RNY in the UK

 It was when I took his advice about this site that I discovered that there were other surgeons and other surgery types.
 I suddenly had options I'd never known existed.
 There weren't as many options as there are today, but there were some.
 At that time, there were two other UK surgeons performing bariatric surgery, Mr Kerrigan in Liverpool and Mr Dexter in Leeds.
 As well as RNY and banding, they also performed the DS.
 And they both carried out their surgeries laparascopically.
 This latter point was of particular interest to me.
 I knew US surgeons did the op keyhole and I'd asked Mr Pollard if he'd do me that way, and he'd refused and given me his reasons for only doing the op open.
 I accepted them but was still tempted by the shorter recovery time (I have a demanding job) and the much reduced risk of incisional herniation.
 Reduced scarring would be an added bonus but was not a primary concern of mine.

 These new options put me in a real quandary.
 I felt a great affinity with Mr Pollard but here I was reading about people in the UK who felt the same way about their other surgeons.
-And they had more choice than I did because Mr Pollard only did the RNY and only did it open, whereas Mr Kerrigan and Mr Dexter also offered weight loss surgery in the ukthe DS and laparascopic surgery.
+And they had more choice than I did because Mr Pollard only did the RNY and only did it open, whereas Mr Kerrigan and Mr Dexter also offered the DS and laparascopic surgery.
 It was such a dilemma, everything was up in the air for me, having previously all been settled in my mind.

 There was also a further dimension - surgery abroad.
 I read of many people who went to overseas surgeons, most commonly Belgium and Germany, for surgery of all three types.
 They did so because the costs were much cheaper, almost half what they were in the UK.
 They reported that hospitals there were clean and well equipped, that the surgeons were top class and that the nursing staff were caring and professional.
 But for me, this was never an option I seriously considered.
 I fully respected the choices and experiences of those who went abroad, but it was not something I could entertain doing for myself.
 I needed the comfort of knowing that I could get into the car at any time of the day or night and get to my surgeon whenever I needed to.
 That if I collapsed I could be taken by ambulance to my surgeon if necessary (yes, I am a pessimist and like to prepare for the worst).